2sungryul/yolo11_trt/README.md

 sub : perform an inference using an image topic received from pub node

-engine inference time < about 8msec on RTX 4070 Ti super
+engine inference time(enqueueV3) < about 2msec on RTX 4070 Ti super

-total callback processing time < about 12msec on RTX 4070 Ti super
+total callback processing time < about 10msec on RTX 4070 Ti super